robert-westenberger/knowledgebase/system-design/data-intensive-applications.md

 Data schemas in analytics are not very diverse.
 Many data warehouses use a fairly formulaic style, known as a star schema / dimensional modelling.

 At the center of this schema is a fact-table.
 Each row in the fact-table represents an individual event that occured at a particular time.
 In a data warehouse of a grocery retailer, a row might represent a customers purchase of a product.
 Columns might represent a product sku, store location, valid instore promotions, quantity, net and discounted price.

+Foreign key references in the fact-table reference dimension tables.
+The dimensions represent the who, what, where,m when, how, and why of an event.